jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 ## Ideas for additions

-The use of Neo4j can help visualize the RDF graphs.
+- The use of Neo4j can help visualize the RDF graphs.
 As visualization currently is really simple there's room for optimisation.
+- Inserting the quick statments in each luigi task will automate the whole process
+- providing an it_container in which credentials and env variables can be set, would make the process easier to handle

 ## Glossary